The Doorway

 "The Doorway" is the two-part sixth season premiere of the American television drama series Mad Men.
 Officially counted as the first two episodes of the season, it figures as the 66th and 67th overall episodes of the series.
 It was written by series creator and executive producer Matthew Weiner and directed by executive producer Scott Hornbacher.
-The episodes originally aired back-to-back as a feature-length premier on the AMC channel in the United States on April 7, 2013.
+The episodes originally aired back-to-back as a feature-length premier on AMC in the United States on April 7, 2013.

 The episode takes place in late December 1967 and on the early morning of January 1, 1968.
 It received strongly positive reviews from critics.

 Plot

 Part I

 The episode opens with a point of view shot of "Jonesy" (Ray Abruzzo), the Drapers' doorman, in the throes of a heart attack.
 Dr. Arnold Rosen, a cardiac surgeon who also lives in the building, attends to him with chest compressions.

 Don (Jon Hamm) is lying on a Hawaiian beach reading Dante's Inferno, along with Megan (Jessica Paré).
 The Drapers are mixing business and pleasure on a trip to the Royal Hawaiian Hotel on an expenses-paid trip from Sheraton, which owns the hotel and is an SCDP client.
 At a luau, Megan, now a recognizable actress on a TV soap opera, is approached by a middle-aged woman seeking an autograph, with Megan excited at being noticed, while Don is put off.
 That night, Don, unable to sleep, goes to the hotel bar, and spots a young man completely drunk and face down on the bar.
 Don encounters another slightly drunk man, who recognizes Don's lighter as an indication that he had served in the US military, and identifies himself as Private Dinkins, a soldier on R&R from a tour in Vietnam.
 Dinkins reveals that he has been in the midst of his own bachelor party and notes the drunken man is his best man.
 He invites Don to give away his bride at the ceremony.
 The next morning after waking up alone, Megan finds Don participating in the ceremony on the beach and takes a photo.

 In New York, Betty (January Jones), Sally (Kiernan Shipka), Henry's mother Pauline, and Sandy (Kerris Dorsey) (a 15-year-old whose mother has died and who is staying with the Francises) attend The Nutcracker.
 On their way home, Betty gets pulled over for reckless driving.
 Back at home with Henry (Christopher Stanley), Bobby, and Gene, Sandy - who says she is going to Juilliard - shows off her skill at playing the violin, performing the popular Nocturne in E-flat Major, Op.
 9, no.2 by Chopin.
 Later, while in bed, Betty teases Henry about his leering at Sandy while she played the violin, and shocks him by jokingly offering to help him gag and rape the girl.